National Trust vs English Heritage: The Cheapest Way To Join Both

 What is English Heritage?

-- English Heritage Trust – which operates the historic properties.
+• English Heritage Trust – runs the visitor attractions

 What’s the difference between English Heritage and National Trust?